NordicSemiconductor/asset-tracker-cloud-docs/docs/app/Index.rst

   * Current and historical device data

     * GNSS location
-    * approximate location using :ref:`nRF Cloud Location Services <app-cellgeolocation>` and other third-party providers
+    * Approximate location using :ref:`nRF Cloud Location Services <app-cellgeolocation>` and other third-party providers
     * Battery voltage
     * Temperature
     * ... and more